How can I purchase tickets?

 Does the Museum have food and beverage available for purchase?

-The Museum offers light dining options and coffee, located in the Museum’s cafe on the first floor.
+The Museum offers light snacks and coffee, located in the Museum’s 2nd floor concessions.
 There are also a variety of beverages available in The Underground Speakeasy and Distillery located in the Museum basement.

 Is photography allowed in the Museum?